 Unwind with a drink

-No guide to summering in London would be complete without a mention of some of the city's top notch rooftop bars.
-Back for their second year, Pergola Paddington (from the people behind Feast & The Prince) offers up a slice of sunny paradise in the heart of West London complete with day beds, fully stocked bars and 5 self-service restaurants to pick from.
-Perfect for when you want to upgrade from a picnic in the park.
+No guide to summering in London would be complete without a mention of some of the city's best rooftop bars.
+Back by popular demand, Pergola Paddington offers up a slice of sunny paradise in the heart of West London complete with day beds, fully stocked bars and 4 self-service restaurants to pick from - perfect for when you want to upgrade from a picnic in the park.
+What's more, this year they're offering a brand new bottomless brunch every Sunday... if you're up early enough, that is.

 Stay closer to the ground (probably safer after you’ve had a few…) at one of London’s brilliant beer gardens.
-Spitalfields is luck enough to lay claim to The Water Poet, an independent boozer complete with unpretentious food and sun-drenched beer garden.
-For something a bit different, go to Battersea’s Magic Garden pub.
-Think shabby-chic bric-a-brac shop meets Alice in Wonderland.
+Spitalfields is lucky enough to lay claim to The Water Poet, an independent boozer complete with unpretentious food and sun-drenched beer garden.
+For something a bit different, head to Battersea’s Magic Garden pub - think shabby-chic bric-a-brac shop meets Alice in Wonderland.

-No need to book expensive flights to hear the water lapping against the shore and feel sand between your toes (and just about everywhere else) - London has plenty of offerings when it comes to urban beaches and outdoor swimming spots.
+No need to book expensive flights to hear the water lapping against the shore and feel sand between your toes - London has plenty of offerings when it comes to urban beaches and outdoor swimming spots.
 Visit the pastel-hued tropical escape of Neverland Fulham for crisp white sand, awesome beach games and street food traders and you’ll almost forget this Thameside spot is well… Thameside.

 If you’re looking for somewhere to cool off after a long day of sightseeing, head to Brockwell Lido.
-With an Olympic sized pool and excellent cafe, outdoor swimming has never looked better.
-Other top notch spots for a dip include Tooting Bec Lido, the UK’s largest outdoor fresh-water pool and the stainless steel-lined Parliament Hill Lido.
+With an Olympic sized pool and excellent cafe serving a predominantly vegetarian and vegan menu, outdoor swimming has never looked better.
+Other fab spots for a dip include Tooting Bec Lido, the UK’s largest outdoor fresh-water pool and the stainless steel-lined Parliament Hill Lido.

-Or, opt for the less chlorinated option and take a dip in one of Hampstead Heath’s many ponds.
+If it's a less chlorinated option you're after, take a dip in one of Hampstead Heath’s many ponds open daily from 7am.
 Be warned: even in the summer months the water is chilly, but perfect for that ‘at one with nature’ feeling.

-They say that when a man’s tired of London, he’s tired of life, so give the predictable sights of Big Ben and Houses of Parliament a miss and instead head somewhere a bit more off the beaten track.
-Ever would’ve guessed the largest Hindu temple outside India was hidden away in north-west London, for example?
+They say that when a man’s tired of London, he’s tired of life, so give Big Ben and Houses of Parliament a miss and head somewhere a bit more off the beaten track.
+Ever would’ve guessed the largest Hindu temple outside India was hidden away in north-west London?
 Us neither.
 Made using 2,000 tonnes of Italian marble carved by over 1500 sculptors, the BAPS Shri Swaminarayan Mandir was built using entirely traditional methods and materials.
-Religious or not, it’s a must visit for stunning architecture and complete serenity.
+Religious or not, it’s a must-visit for stunning architecture and complete serenity.

-Skip the Natural History Museum and head to the somewhat quirkier Museum of Brands, Packaging & Advertising for a brief history of your best loved consumer goods.
-Hidden away quietly behind Ladbroke Grove Station, the museum is small so is perfect for popping in to one afternoon, and the shop is a treasure-trove for all things retro inspired.
+Bored of the Natural History Museum?
+Head to the somewhat quirkier Museum of Brands, Packaging & Advertising for a brief history of our best loved consumer goods.
+Hidden away quietly behind Ladbroke Grove Station, the museum is small, making it perfect for popping in to one afternoon.
+This summer the museum will also be home to the interactive instillation 'Your Favourite Brand' which invites visitors to document their most loved brands, building a 'mosaic of memories' for generations to come.

 A great alternative to the somewhat hackneyed London eye, the UK’s first urban cable car, Emirates Air Line, provides stunning views across the city.
 Hop on at the Greenwich terminal near the O2 arena and let yourself be carried over the Thames.
 Top tip: use your Oyster or contactless card for a cheaper single fare.